LouisBock/Kohonen-network/README.md

 regarding the kohonen map, are slightly moved in that direction.
 After several iterations almost all prototypes are positioned in the center of a cluster.

+In the process of adjusting the prototypes:
 ![b1](https://github.com/LouisBock/Kohonen-network/assets/82266724/cf771b33-023c-497c-be67-1859c44c8393)

+Close to the end:
 ![b3](https://github.com/LouisBock/Kohonen-network/assets/82266724/cece8301-8da4-4095-a078-a1f08db5444d)